-1. Describe the event you wish to attend by discussing the goals and objectives of the event and providing documentation such as a brochure related to the sponsorship of the event.

-2. Complete the following related to the course or clinical activities you will miss.

-Da te

-Co urse

-3. Describe how the event will support the learning objectives of the course:

-4. In consultation with the faculty, create a learning plan and evaluation method for how the student will demonstrate achievement of the course objectives.
+- 3. Describe how the event will support the learning objectives of the course: - 4.
+In consultation with the faculty, create a learning plan and evaluation method for how the student will demonstrate achievement of the course objectives.
 Examples may be a paper, project, learning activity or other mutually agreed upon activity.

-Da te Discussed with Faculty:
+Date Discussed with Faculty:

-Stı ndent Signature:
+Student Signature:

-Fa culty Signature:
+Faculty Signature:

-Da te of Origin: 5/18